SAMO

-SAMO is a graffiti tag originally used on the streets of New York City from 1978 to 1980.
-The tag, written with a copyright symbol as "SAMO©", and pronounced Same-Oh, is primarily associated with the artist Jean-Michel Basquiat, but was originally developed as a collaboration between Basquiat and Al Diaz.
+SAMO (/ˈseɪmoʊ/ SAY-moh) is a graffiti tag originally used on the streets of New York City from 1978 to 1980.
+The tag, written with a copyright symbol as "SAMO©", is primarily associated with the artist Jean-Michel Basquiat, but was originally developed as a collaboration between Basquiat and Al Diaz.

 The SAMO tag accompanied short phrases, which were poetic and satirical advertising slogans, mainly spray painted on the streets of downtown Manhattan.
-Basquiat eventually used the tag himself, creating some non-graffiti work on paper and canvas using that tag, after killing off the SAMO graffiti by painting "SAMO© IS DEAD" around the streets of downtown.
+Basquiat eventually used the tag himself, creating some non-graffiti work on paper and canvas using the tag, after killing off the SAMO graffiti by painting "SAMO© IS DEAD" around the streets of downtown.
 Decades later, Diaz resurrected the SAMO tag.

 Background

 In 1976, New York-born artists Jean-Michel Basquiat (1960–1988) and Al Diaz (b.
 1959) met at City-As-School High School, an alternative high school in Manhattan.
 They bonded, partly because of similar academic problems and a shared Puerto Rican heritage.
 Diaz had been a young member of the New York graffiti scene of the early 1970s.
-His tag "Bomb I" was included in Norman Mailer's famous book The Faith of Graffiti in 1974.
+His tag, "Bomb I", was included in Norman Mailer's famous book The Faith of Graffiti in 1974.

 Basquiat and Diaz created the phrase "SAMO" during a stoned conversation, calling the marijuana they smoked "the same old crap," then shortening the phrase to "Same Old" and eventually "SAMO".
 "It started ... as a private joke and then grew" Basquiat recalled.
 Basquiat took the lead in creating a character called SAMO for the Spring 1977 issue of their school newspaper, the Basement Blues Press, which focused on philosophy and alternative religions.

 Basquiat, Diaz, Shannon Dawson and Matt Kelly worked on a comic style endorsement of the false religion, photocopied as a pamphlet "Based on an original concept by Jean Basquiat and Al Diaz."
 The concept was further developed in a theatre-as-therapy course in Upper Manhattan (called "Family Life") that was used by the trio as part of the City-As-School program.
 "Jean started elaborating on the idea and I began putting my thoughts into it," said Diaz.
 The City-As-School 1977/78 Yearbook includes a photo of the SAMO graffiti: "SAMO© AS AN ALTERNATIVE TO PLASTIC FOOD STANDS."